cryptidtech/multisig/README.md

 The BLS curve implementation also supports threshold signatures.

-This crate also supports converting to/from SSH format digital signatures using the [`ssh-key`][4] crate.
+This crate also supports converting to/from SSH format digital signatures using the [`ssh-key`][SSHKEY] crate.
 This gives full OpenSSH compatibility for reading in OpenSSH serialized signatures and converting them to Multisig format.
-This even includes non-standard SSH key protocols such as Es256K and BBLS12-381 G1/G2 signatures through the use of [RFC 4251][5] standard for "additional algorithms" names using the "@multisig" domain suffix.
+This even includes non-standard SSH key protocols such as Es256K and BBLS12-381 G1/G2 signatures through the use of [RFC 4251][RFC4251] standard for "additional algorithms" names using the "@multisig" domain suffix.
 For instance, using this crate, an Es256K Multisig converted to an SSH format signature has the algorithm name "secp256k1@multisig".
 A BLS12-381 G1 signature share converted to SSH format has the algorithm name "bls12_381-g1-share@multsig".

 ## Introduction